There’s plenty of perks on an all-inclusive cruise, plus a big price tag

 Paul Gauguin Cruises (PGC) offers almost the complete package on its beautiful white ship, the 332-passenger, Tahiti-based Paul Gauguin.
 An open bar policy, wines with meals and a mini-bar in each cabin stocked with bottled water, soft drinks and beers are all part of the fare, while the ship offers many complimentary sports activities such as kayaking.
 A beach picnic on the remote island of Ta’haa is a highlight of Paul Gaugin’s itineraries around the Society Islands of French Polynesia. http://www.pgcruises.com

 Regent Seven Seas Cruises’ (RSSC) four ships, the 490-passenger Seven Seas Navigator and three 700-passenger vessels (Seven Seas Mariner and Seven Seas Voyager) and the latest ship Seven Seas Explorer launched in 2016, have the most inclusions of any line.
-The three largest ships feature all-balcony staterooms and suites, along with the classic French Chartreuse, restaurant, and a clutch of fine dining venues including Prime C steakhouse and the intimate Sette Mari @ La Veranda, Italian restaurant.
-Along with its complimentary wines and open bar service, the line stands out by offering unlimited shore excursions in every port on every cruise and has recently added free unlimited Wi-Fi, a fantastic addition. http://www.rssc.com
+The three largest ships feature all-balcony staterooms and suites, along with the classic French restaurant, Chartreuse, and a clutch of fine dining venues including the intimate Sette Mari @ La Veranda.
+Along with its complimentary wines and open bar service, the line stands out by offering unlimited shore excursions in every port on every cruise and has recently added free unlimited Wi-Fi, which is a fantastic addition. http://www.rssc.com

 Seabourn Cruises (SC) Launched in the late 1980s and one of the pioneers of boutique luxury cruising, Seabourn has many inclusions, as well as signature treats like the decadent ‘caviar in the surf’ beach party.
 Each of its five ships (Seabourn Ovation, Encore, Quest, Sojourn and Odyssey) carry no more than 600 guests; the Ovation was launched in May 2018 and the others were launched from 2009 onwards.
-Each others free-flowing wines at dinner, an open bar policy and stocked mini-bar plus dining in all its restaurants including the recently-added The Grill by Thomas Keller; Keller is a US chef and restaurateur who opened the acclaimed restaurant The French Laundry in California many decades ago.
-Seabourn staterooms all have ocean views, 90 per cent with balconies.
+Each offers free-flowing wines at dinner, an open bar policy and stocked mini-bar plus dining in all its restaurants including the recently-added The Grill by Thomas Keller; Keller is a US chef and restaurateur who opened the acclaimed California-based restaurant The French Laundry, many decades ago.
+Seabourn staterooms all have ocean views; 90 per cent have balconies.
 The line’s former small vessels – Seabourn Pride, Legend and Spirit – have been transferred to Windstar Cruises.
-(Pictured below – my friend Robyn and I dining on a six-course degustation meal aboard Seabourn Odyssey.
+(Pictured below – my friend Robyn and I dining on a six-course degustation meal aboard Seabourn Odyssey).

 SeaDream Yacht Club (SDYC).
 One of the most luxurious lines afloat, Sea Dream carries 112 passengers aboard its identical ships, the SeaDream I and SeaDream II.
 As they were built in the in the mid-1980s, neither has balconies, although there is ample open deck space and the unique opportunity to sleep under the stars on the ships’ signature Balinese Dream Beds.
 The many inclusions range from open bar to their ‘champagne and caviar splash’ beach party, which company owner Atle Brynestad brought over from Seabourn, the line he founded in the mid-1980s. http://www.seadream.com